a-bateman/clips/README.md

 ***This does not mean that the program is guaranteed to work without issue.
 Use at your own risk.***

 If you have any requests for a specific program to be completed but do not see a directory for it please submit it as an issue and I will attempt to work on it ASAP.

-A current list of the programs, their status and what they are intended to replace can be found in files.txt.

 ***Currently all clips are compiled using clang++.***